 19.2 The New Testament

 We draw upon the experience of young people from Batticaloa, Sri Lanka, at the Butterfly Peace Garden and Monkey’s Tale Centre during years of civil war and the tsunami of 2004.
-We share the lessons of those hard times in the Garden Path Out-of-the-Box Curriculum, a starter seed kit for reconciliation with oneself and with others who may come from different ethnic and religious backgrounds and share contested space.
+We share the lessons of those hard times in the Garden Path Out-of-the-Box Curriculum, a toy-based seed kit for reconciliation with oneself and with others who may come from different ethnic and religious backgrounds and share contested space.

 For present day purposes in our own country of Canada, progressive education means creating a new story, one that young people can embrace because it will be one they make themselves.
 It will focus on possibilities, not problems.
 A reboot of youthful imagination brought to bear on today’s problems can begin to make a small but significant difference in a localized context.